- PhD student, Kate Castellano, from the R. O'Neill Laboratory

 - Bryce Santinello, Mellone lab, imaging Drosophila chromosomes on a Deltavision microscope

-The Genetics and Genomics Program comprises faculty encompassing an array of multidisciplinary fields in genetics, genomics, and bioinformatics, and is partnered with the newly established Institute for Systems Genomics.
+The Genetics and Genomics Program at the University of Connecticut comprises faculty encompassing an array of multidisciplinary fields in genetics, genomics, and bioinformatics, and is partnered with the newly established Institute for Systems Genomics.
 Students in the Molecular and Cell Biology graduate program may pursue a Masters or PhD degree in this area of concentration.
 Students interested in careers in the biotechnology and pharmaceutical industries may also pursue an MS degree in Applied Genomics in the Professional Science Master’s (PSM) program (Contact psm@uconn.edu for more information).

 Areas of research focus include chromosome structure and function, comparative genomics and genome evolution, developmental genetics, molecular evolution, control of transcription, modulation of noncoding RNAs, human genomics, animal models for genome biology, centromere biology, and epigenetics.